 Acknowledgements

 This study was designed and delivered in collaboration with the Bristol Randomised Trials Collaboration (BRTC), part of the Bristol Trials Centre.
-The University of Bristol is acting as sponsor for this trial and the NHS Bristol, North Somerset and South Gloucestershire Group (CCG) host the trial.
+The University of Bristol is acting as sponsor for this trial and is responsible for overall oversight of the trial, the NHS Bristol, North Somerset and South Gloucestershire Group (CCG) host the trial.
 The authors would like to thank all of the participants, principle investigators and their teams at each of the REST study sites for their involvement.
 The authors would like to thank all 15 UK CRN’s for their role in the study.
 The authors would also like to thank members of their TSC and DMC.

 Authors’ contributions